Research Experience for Undergraduates (REU) Program Description

 - Funding may be available for graduate research on projects in the Social Computing Lab.
 The student should inquire about these possibilities during the summer.

-REU Program Dates: Students will begin their research experience May 26, 2015 with a welcoming reception and orientation session.
-The REU program will end on July 31, 2015 with a poster session in the afternoon.
-Submission of an application indicates that the applicant agrees to be present for the summer program period.
+REU Program Dates: Students will begin their research experience May 31st, 2016 with a welcoming reception and orientation session.
+The REU program will end on August 5th, 2016 with a poster session in the afternoon.
+Submission of an application indicates that the applicant agrees to be present for the entire summer program period.

-Minimum Requirements: Students should have a minimum of 3.5 GPA out of 4.0 although we will consider students who show by other measures that they are exceptional and who have GPAs over 3.2.
+Minimum Requirements: Students should have a minimum of 3.5 GPA out of 4.0 although we will consider students who show by other measures that they are exceptional.
 Class standing and grades in specific subjects that are close to the field of research will also be considered, as are recommendations.
 Students must be US citizens or be a resident.

 Number of slots/ positions available: The Social Computing Lab can accommodate as many as 10 positions, although in any given year, we may decide to fund fewer than 10 applicants.